swkWien/GDCR2021/content/home/session1_pen_and_paper.md

 {{< slide content="common.retrospective" >}}

-* What was similar/different between the first and second pairing?
+* What have you learned about the game?
-* Do you feel ready to code?
+* What was similar/different between your first and your second pairing?

 ---